Zinfira/redux_tap_room/README.md

 * A user is able to see how many pints are left in a keg.
 A full keg has 124 pints.
 The pint quantity is displayed on Keg Detail page.
 * A user is able to click "Buy Pint" button.
 This decreases the number of pints left by 1.
 * A user is able to see "Out of Stock" when keg is empty (the pint quantity is 0).
+* A user is able to remove a created keg from tap room.

 ## Component diagram